 There is no user fee for Franklin & Marshall students or employees.
 Others are able to purchase Millport memberships.
 Note that mill rentals do involve a fee, however.

-Millport is maintained by the Conservancy and Franklin & Marshall, and individuals with contracts from the College and the Conservancy.
+Millport is maintained by the Conservancy and Franklin & Marshall College, and individuals with contracts from the College and the Conservancy.
 Volunteer groups also work on special projects at the site.

 The address is 737 East Millport Road, Lititz, PA 17543.
 It is located along East Millport and Warwick Roads in Warwick Township, Lancaster County, Pa.
 See the contact information page for details and a map for directions.